caneara/varnish/docs/pages/installation.md

 npm install @lumeno.dev/ui
 ```

-You can now being using Lumeno UI's components.
-However, before doing so, it is recommended that you review the 'Getting Started' section of the documentation.
+You can now begin using Lumeno UI.
+Before diving in though, be sure to review the 'Getting Started' area of the documentation (especially the section on [fonts](/pages/fonts)).